Skip to main content

 to the study

-Study on intermittent fasting & exercise for obesity
+Study on the effect of intermittent fasting on obesity

 Intermittent fasting